 - Using an offset spatula, spread half of the pastry cream over the cake; making sure not to go quite to the edge.
 Top with the next cake layer.
 Gently press down on the cake to make sure it is sitting snugly on the pastry cream.
 Spread with the remaining pastry cream and top with the final cake layer.
 If the pastry cream goes beyond the edge, clean it up with a metal decorating spatula.
 Make sure the layers are straight.
 Cover with plastic wrap and refrigerate for about 1 hour to to set the pastry cream.

-- For the fluffy Swiss meringue topping: In a medium saucepan over medium-low heat, bring 1 inch / 2.5 cm of water to a simmer.
+- In a medium saucepan over medium-low heat, bring 1 inch / 2.5 cm of water to a simmer.

 - In the bowl of a stand mixer, combine the egg whites, sugar and salt; place over the simmering water; and stir with a rubber spatula until the mixture is hot and all of the sugar has dissolved, about 5 minutes.

-- Assemble the rest of the cake: Reserve 1 cup / 60g of the meringue topping.
-Use a metal spatula to spread a thick layer of the reamining meringue evenly over the cake.
+- Reserve 1 cup / 60g of the meringue topping.
+Use a metal spatula to spread a thick layer of the remaining meringue evenly over the cake.

 - Take a blob—yes, a blob—of the reserved meringue between your fingers and press it against the meringue on the cake.
 Pull the blob away from the cake, it will break off in a wispy curl.
 The thicker the blob you lay down as a foundation on the cake, the bigger the curls will be.
 It may take a few times to get the hang of it, but then you’ll be off and running.
 Plus, it’s fun.